holmari/gerritstats/README.md

 ./gerrit_downloader.sh --server gerrit.instance.on.inter.nets --project YourProjectName --limit 7500 --output-dir gerrit_out/
 ```

-The above command will download all data from the given Gerrit server and given project, and store the data in .json format in the given output directory.
+The above command will use ssh to download all data from the given Gerrit server and given project, and store the data in .json format in the given output directory.

 If you have multiple projects in Gerrit and want to take a look at all the data, omit the --project argument.
 This will download data for all projects you have
 access to: